Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - Spec Info is another blank page.

-Are they in the regular game (any revision)?
+Are they in any revision of the regular game?
 If so, move these there.

-The Reed Whistle was an item in an early version of Ocarina of Time.
-It allowed you to call your horse, similar to the Horse Call item in Twilight Princess.
+An item in early versions of Ocarina of Time that allowed you to call Epona, similar to the Horse Call item in Twilight Princess.
 It was removed in favor of using Epona's Song.

 This early medallion is hexagonal, and has a different color choice.
 It doesn't look very good, so the developers decided to replace it with a better design.